 Integrated Business Planning and Sales and Operations Planning have several similarities between them.
 These are as follows:

 However, Integrated Business Planning includes content on top of Sales and Operations Planning:

 Companies have an annual budget cycle, based on their strategic plans and targets.
 The annual budget projects planned revenues and costs for the year.

 IBP is a next step in maturity after companies have implemented a proper S&OP process.
 Integrating finance sounds simple but is not easy at all.
-People from the physical supply chain side of the business, often speak in a different language than people who operate on the financial side.
-Supply chain people often speak about units, products and product families, whereas financial people often speak about money, currencies etc. That also causes that both functional areas are assessed differently with KPIs that they use.
+People from the physical supply chain side of the business, often speak a different language than people who operate on the financial side.
+Supply chain people often speak about units, products, and product families, whereas financial people often speak about money, currencies, etc. That also causes both functional areas to be assessed differently with the KPIs that they use.
 This calls for other participants in the IBP process, compared to participants in the S&OP process.